 Partners

-These nonprofits, community groups, and government agencies helped us out along the 370-mile journey, provided knowledgeable insight into the coastline, and greatly supported us in our mission to showcase the beauty of the Texas coast.
-Check them out!
+Thank you to the nonprofits, community groups, and government agencies that helped us on our journey, provided knowledgeable insight into the coastline, and supported this project’s mission.

 TPWF served as the project’s fiscal sponsor.
 For over 30 years Texas Parks and Wildlife Foundation has been conserving the wild things and wild places of Texas, including new public land acquisitions on the Texas Gulf Coast.

-• Harte Research Institute for Gulf of Mexico Studies at TAMU-CC
+Harte Research Institute for Gulf of Mexico Studies at TAMU-Corpus Christi

 The leading interdisciplinary applied research institute for the Gulf of Mexico, HRI provided financial support and research expertise on everything from oysters and marine debris to the socioeconomic impacts of a changing coastline.